yR-DEV/StreamSummary/README.md

 - ~~Use chart.js's update method to update the graph on every back end api call tick.~~
     * I just set a $timeout to update the graph whenever an api call is made
 - ~~Change the last refreshed date to match the date of the back end api tick.~~
-- Create/brainstorm a way to average out the viewers and channels for each hour of the day (?)
+- ~~Create/brainstorm a way to average out the viewers and channels for each hour of the day (?)~~
-    * Look at the average X viewers/channels for like each hour?
+    * ~~Look at the average X viewers/channels for like each hour?~~
-- DOING AVERAGES FOR EACH HOUR, NEED TO ENTER 1 ENTRY INTO AverageSchema IN ORDER FOR THE LOGIC TO WORK.
-NEED TO ASK SOMEONE ABIOUT THIS LATER
+- ~~DOING AVERAGES FOR EACH HOUR, NEED TO ENTER 1 ENTRY INTO AverageSchema IN ORDER FOR THE LOGIC TO WORK.
+NEED TO ASK SOMEONE ABIOUT THIS LATER~~
+- Refactor refactor refactor!!!
+- Consider using the update method for chart.js instead of just rerendeing..
+    * I just like the rendering animation even though its harder to see the change in the graph.

 ## Things to learn
 - ~~Chart.js and how it accesses data from the backend~~